prestonharberts/fedora-40-configuration/docs/firefox.md

   - Hide related videos: On
   - Hide Shorts: On (Change `layout.css.has-selector.enabled` to `true` in about:config)
   - Convert Shorts: On

+### OneTab

+Click the OneTab extension icon, and unpin the newly created tab.
+Change the following settings:

+- Startup: Do not open OneTab automatically
+- Duplicates: Silently reject duplicates

 ## GNOME Theme